bouzaienemafez-tech/my-projectsml/README.md

 Some large datasets are intentionally kept out of Git.
 See `data-science-projects/README.md` for project-specific notes before running notebooks that expect local data files.

-## Next Improvements

-- Add one screenshot or result chart per project.
-- Add short run commands for each project folder.
-- Move generated reports and charts into a dedicated `reports/` folder if the repository continues to grow.